yioannides/fedora-resolve/README.md

 Due to licensing issues, it is not possible to import mp4 files on the free Linux version of Davinci Resolve.
 Therefore, installing the free version of Resolve also includes:
-- a transcoder script that automatically converts every .mp4 file on the user's project folder (via `ffmpeg`) and converts them to .mov files in a new folder
+- a transcoder script for batch conversion from .mp4 to .mov (via `ffmpeg`)
 - an additional mp4 encoder plugin (for exporting only)

 To automatically batch-convert .mp4 videos to .mov, simply `cd` onto your project's media folder and type `transcode`.